-Ecology became a tool for expansion in the 1990s at the Findhorn Foundation, which gained NGO status even while covering up economic mismanagement.
+During the 1990s, ecology became a tool for expansion at the Findhorn Foundation, which gained NGO status even while covering up economic mismanagement.
 An erring management team was obliged to resign at this period.
 The Foundation management teams of the 1990s became increasingly commercial in operation, demonstrating capitalist principles that were no different to those existing in the old age.
-Economic consultants like Alex Walker favoured the privatisation of communal assets, and a massive debt was concealed for years until 2001.
+Economic consultants like Alex Walker favoured the privatisation of communal assets.
+A massive debt was concealed for years until 2001.
 The interminable “workshops” continued as a basic source of revenue, charging exorbitant amounts for misleading activities.
 The absence of due critical acumen in the new age is lamentable.

 At the Findhorn Foundation, there was much talk of sustainability.
 That appropriation from ecology was here used as a commercial “workshop” motto in the face of severe debt.
-The medium for UN approval is said to have been the Holistic University of Brazil (founded by Pierre Weil); the syllabus of this project was rather different to that of other Universities throughout the globe.
+The medium for UN approval is said to have been the Holistic University of Brazil (founded by Pierre Weil); the syllabus of this project was rather different to that of conventional Universities throughout the globe.
 In 2006, the UN branch known as UNITAR endorsed the Findhorn Foundation project in sustainability, which now became known as CIFAL Findhorn.
 That is only one facet of the Findhorn Foundation.
 Everything else continued just as before.
 Thus ecology existed alongside alternative therapy, neoshamanism, the Game of Transformation, or whatever else was being sold to consumers.
 There were critics of this phenomenon, but they were obscured by the myopia of a UN bureaucracy, who ignored relevant communications sent to them.
 See further CIFAL Findhorn: A Critical Statement).
 CIFAL auspices at Findhorn ceased in 2018.